Nevallem/KeybdInput/README.md

 KeybdInput< std::string > userin; // for example
 ```

+PS: it's essential prior knowledge of regular expressions (regex) to properly use the library.

 ### KeybdInput::solicit()
 Requires the keyboard input.
 This method takes 8 arguments, 4 optional.